First Aid for Sunburn and Heatstroke

 2. Basal Cell Carcinoma

-3. Squamous cell carcinoma
+3. Squamous Cell Carcinoma

-Watch this space for our blog on Skin Cancer where we will cover skin cancer in greater detail.
+Watch this space for our blog on Skin Cancer, where we will cover skin cancer in greater detail.

-For now, remember that you can easily protect yourself from sun damage by
+For now, remember that you can easily protect yourself from sun damage by:

-• staying in the shade
+• Staying in the shade

-• and if practical, sunglasses.
+• And, if practical, sunglasses.

-Don’t just wait for hot and sunny days to use sun protection as UV and sunburn can still reach damaging levels, even on cool, cloudy days.
+Don’t just wait for hot and sunny days to use sun protection as UV and sunburn can still reach damaging levels even on cool, cloudy days.

 Heatstroke

-Along with sunburn, another summer health hazard to be aware of is heat stroke.
+Along with sunburn, another summer health hazard to be aware of is heatstroke.

 Heat-related illness occurs when the body becomes dehydrated and is unable to cool itself enough to maintain a healthy temperature.
 This can lead to heatstroke.

-The skin is dry with no sweating and the person’s mental condition worsens.
+During heatstroke, the skin is dry with no sweating and the person’s mental condition worsens.
 They may stagger, appear confused, fit, collapse, and become unconscious.

-If left untreated, heat stroke can be life-threatening.
+If left untreated, heatstroke can be life-threatening.

-To prevent heat stroke, it’s important to stay hydrated by drinking plenty of water.
+To prevent heatstroke, it’s important to stay hydrated by drinking plenty of water.
 Other fluids, such as sports drinks or coconut water can also prevent dehydration.

 Try to avoid strenuous activity during the hottest part of the day and take frequent breaks in the shade or indoors.

-For heat stroke, you need to cool down as quickly as possible by getting into the shade or indoors and removing excess clothing.
+For heatstroke, you need to cool down as quickly as possible by getting into the shade or indoors and removing excess clothing.
 You can also soak your clothing in cool water or place a cool, damp cloth on your skin.
+Drinking water or other fluids can also help to reduce body temperature.

 Conclusion